 Our “Faraday Insights” provide an evidence-based assessment of the market, economics, technology and capabilities for energy storage technologies and the transition to a fully electric UK.
 The insights are concise briefings that aim to help bridge knowledge gaps across industry, academia and government.
-Published every two months the publications are prepared by authors from across the Faraday Institution network and coordinated by Stephen Gifford, Head of Economics and Market Insights.
+Published every month the publications are prepared by authors from across the Faraday Institution network and coordinated by Stephen Gifford, Chief Economist.

 The road to electrification – from the internal combustion engine to the battery electric vehicle.